pha4ge/Malaria-Community-Metadata-Standard/README.md

 ## Contacts

-For support, reach out to`elulamba@pha4ge.org` or the repository's issue tracker..
+For support, reach out to`elulamba@pha4ge.org` or the repository's issue tracker.

 ## Acknowledgement